 With 3,000 people crossing at peak times Shibuya Crossing is an iconic Japan landmark and one of the best photo spots in Tokyo!
-Dubbed the cross roads of the world, it’s a heady mix of bright lights and chaotic crowds set against the instantly recognisable maze of zebra crossings that line the street below.
-Shibuya Crossing is a must see for all photographers in Tokyo and we spent many hours there in search of the best photo locations.
-We’ve put together this list of our 5 top photo locations in Shibuya: it’s our guide on where to take the best pictures of Shibuya Crossing.
-Enjoy!
+Dubbed the crossroads of the world, it’s a heady mix of bright lights and chaotic crowds set against the instantly recognisable maze of zebra crossings that line the street below.
+Shibuya Crossing is a must-see for all photographers in Tokyo and we spent many hours there in search of the best photo locations.
+We’ve put together this list of the best photo locations in Shibuya: it’s our guide on where to take the best pictures of Shibuya Crossing.

-Shibuya Crossing Photography Tip: our favourite time to visit Shibuya was after dark for both photography and the Shibuya experience.
+Shibuya Crossing Photo Locations Tip: our favourite time to visit Shibuya was after dark for both photography and the Shibuya experience.
 The crossing comes to life when the neon signs illuminate the crossing and Tokyo residents fill the streets after the working day ends.

 1 | From Street Level